allisongao4015/allisongao4015/README.md

 ### Hi!
 Thank you for checking out my Github Profile. 👋

-I am a recent Flatiron Data Science Bootcamp grad with a passion for data, tech, and public policy.
+I am a policy school graduate and Flatiron Data Science Bootcamp grad with a passion for data, tech, and policy analysis.
+I am currently working at the New York City Taxi and Limousine Commission, working at the intersection of data analytics and policy research to support the agency's policy initiatives for the for-hire transportation sector.

 ## Projects